michaelfm1211/mdview/DOCS.md

 or add a new type.
 However, libmdview's project structure may change in the future to better reflect the modularity of blocks.

-Below is a list of all currently-supported blocks and what special character sequences are used to activate them:
+Below is a list of all currently supported blocks and what special character sequences are used to activate them:
 - Paragraph: considered the "default".
 All decorations and special character sequences are supported.
 The document automatically begins in a paragraph block and a new paragraph block is started when most blocks end.
-- Headers: activated when a line beings with one to six hashtag (`#`) characters followed by a space, and ended on the next newline.
+- Headers: activated when a line begins with one to six hashtags (`#`) characters followed by a space, and ended on the next newline.
 All text between the start sequence and the newline is wrapped in an HTML `<hx></hx>` block, where `x` is the number of hashtags in the start sequence.
 A new paragraph block is begun when this block ends.
-- Unordered list: activated when a line begins with a `-` character followed by a space, and ended on two consecutive newlines.
-All text between the first `- ` and the two consecutive newlines is wrapped in an HTML `<ul></ul>` block.
+- Unordered list: activated when a line begins with a `-` character followed by a space and ends on two consecutive newlines.
+All text between the first `- ` and the two consecutive newlines are wrapped in an HTML `<ul></ul>` block.
 Inside the block, a `<li></li>` element is created for every line beginning with a `- ` sequence.
-A new paragraph blocks begins when this element ends.
+A new paragraph block begins when this element ends.
 - Ordered list: activated when a line begins with a number followed by a `.` character and a space.
 This is identical to the unordered list block, except that the HTML `<ol></ol>` element is used and list items begin as previously